-The Recorders Office will be re-opening to the public February 22, 2021
+The Recorders Office is open to the public

 Appointments will be required to use the public computers, please call 574-235-9525 to schedule.
 Sessions are limited to one hour.
 No appointments will be available between Noon and 2 pm

 We will still be accepting documents by mail or eFile.